Clunton: In culture

-In A Shropshire Lad, A. E. Housman wrote the verse:
+In A Shropshire Lad, A. E. Housman used - but did not actually write - the verse:

 North of Clunton Coppice there is a hill fort at Bury Ditches at which is reputed for its views and is a reminder that this area has been inhabited for millennia.

+Leonard Arthur Bethell (1878-1950) soldier and author, lived at The Warren, Clunton, from 1946 to his death in 1950.

+John Osborne (1929–1994) playwright, who wrote Look Back in Anger, lived at The Hurst in Clunton, where he died.